EcsRx/EcsR3/docs/ecs-r3/framework/blueprints.md

 add the component to the entity, then have some system that catches that entity once its got the component added and then have the system provide the 3rd party dependency data and set it up (i.e a `SetupSystem`).

-## Blurb
+## Batching

-Generally you would just use a single blueprint to setup an object, and currently this can only be done in code, however now there is the notion of views it should be possible to expose blueprints to the editor in some meaningful way.
+You can also use `IBatchedBlueprint` if you want to create multiple entities at once with a single blueprint, this can be far quicker at setting up multiple entities at once, as it will attempt to batch as many of the creation/update operations as possible.

+This is also exposed on the `IEntityCollection` as extension methods so you can provide an amount of entities you wish to create for the batch, then it will return a collection of the entites that have been created rather than a single one.